Trevor Peacock

-Trevor Edward Peacock (19 May 1931 – 8 March 2021) was an English actor, screenwriter and songwriter.
-He made his name as a theatre actor, later becoming known for his Shakespearean roles.
-Later in his career, he became best known for playing Jim Trott in the BBC comedy series The Vicar of Dibley.
+Trevor Edward Peacock (19 May 1931 – 8 March 2021) was an English actor and songwriter.
+He made his name as a theatre actor, including for his roles in Shakespeare.
+He later became known for playing Jim Trott in the BBC comedy series The Vicar of Dibley.

-His song "Mrs. Brown, You've Got a Lovely Daughter" was a number one hit for Herman's Hermits in 1965.
+His song "Mrs. Brown, You've Got a Lovely Daughter" was a US number one hit for Herman's Hermits in 1965.

 Early life

+Trevor Edward Peacock was born on 19 May 1931 in Tottenham, London, the son of Victor and Alexandra (née Matthews) Peacock.
+His father was a Baptist lay preacher.